gustycooper/gustycooper.github.io/mydoc/mydoc_2_arithmetic_expressions.md

 At first glance, integer division and modulo appear to be useless operators; however, they are surprisely useful.

 * Suppose you have a number that you want to count from 0 to 7.
 You place the following assignment statement in a loop, and the variable ```number``` repeatedly counts from 0 to 7.
+This does not require any conditional logic.

 ```java
 number = (number + 1) % 8;